TRaSH-Guides/Guides/docs/Misc/Discord-Notifier-Basic-Setup.md

 ## Notification Setup

-Here you will be able to setup the following things:
+Here, you can setup the following items:

 - Notifications Settings => Setup which notifications you want to receive from the *arr.
 - Discord Settings => Setup your discord channels and your reactions and invite the bot in to your channel.